-Table 6-3 Buttons on the Cluster explorer toolbar Button Description P Open Configuration.
+Table 6-3 Buttons on the Cluster explorer toolbar Button Description : Open Configuration.
 Modifies a read-only configuration to a read-write file.
 This enables you to modify the configuration.
-Save Configuration.
+3 Save Configuration.
 Writes the configuration to disk.
 3 Save and Close Configuration.
-Writes the configuration to disk as a read-only file. &amp; Add Service Group.
+Writes the configuration to disk as a read-only file.
+20 Add Service Group.
 Displays the Add Service Group dialog box.
 Add Resource.
 Displays the Add Resource dialog box. Į, Add System.
-Displays the Add System dialog box.
-2 Manage systems for a Service Group.
+Displays the Add System dialog box. Æ Manage systems for a Service Group.
 Displays the System Manager dialog box.
 A Online Service Group.
 Displays the Online Service Group dialog box.
 Offline Service Group.
 Displays the Offline Service Group dialog box.
 Show Command Center.
-Enables you to perform many of the same VCS operations available from the command line.
-Example 2 Show Shell Command Window.
+Enables you to perform many of the same VCS operations available from the command line. ٤ Show Shell Command Window.
 Enables you to launch a non-interactive shell command on cluster systems, and to view the results on a per-system basis. • Show the Logs.
 Displays alerts and messages that the VCS engine generates, VCS agents, and commands issued from the console.
+Launch Configuration Wizard.
+Enables you to create VCS service groups.
+Launch Notifier Resource Configuration Wizard.
+Enables you to set up VCS event notification.